csesoc/constitution/CONSTITUTION.rst

 Disolution of the society
 -------------------------

-    TODO Arc Clubs: do we have to provide for this?
     This is copied from section 7 of the CSESoc constitution.

 #.
 Dissolution of the Computer Science and Engineering Society of UNSW will occur after the following conditions have been met: